randrus/recipes/fire-pasta/README.md

 It's quick and easy and visually appealing.

-My son calls it "Fire Pasta".
+I devised this in my bachelor days (surprise) and called it "mush" or "moosh", but my son rebranded it as "Fire Pasta".
+Seems suitable, given the coloring.

 ## Ingredients
 * 1 lb feta cheese (block)
 * 3 bell peppers (red, orange, yellow)
 * 1 box tri-colored rotini

 For the feta - dry and firm is good.
-Trader Joe's is excellent.
+Trader Joe's feta is excellent and a good bargain.

+I've only ever used cows milk feta for this.

 ## Preparation
 * Start boiling water for the pasta.